-Understanding your body’s needs, signals, and stressors can be very beneficial to labor.
+Understanding your body’s needs, signals, and stressors can be beneficial to labor.
 You’ll be able to trust your own body’s instincts.

-For instance, for some moms, laying down during contractions is uncomfortable.
+For instance, for some moms, lying down during contractions is uncomfortable.
 Some mamas may feel like getting medication will help them.
 Others may feel like a simple change in position can help them manage the pain.
 The point is that you know when your body is stressed out.
 You should fully trust in your decisions to help it.

-The act of giving birth requires patience, strength, and focus beyond physical limitations.
+Giving birth requires patience, strength, and focus beyond physical limitations.
 This is why birth is more mental than physical.
 How will you prepare?